dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 #### Chart 1: Nationwide vs Share Everything Price Structure: for a Family of Four with mixed data usage.
 ![Verizon Share Everything Pricing Comparison](/images/verizonsharechange.png)

+#### Chart 2: Bar chart of voice/text vs data share of plan cost for family of four that uses only 6GB of data.
 ![Verizon Share Everything Pricing Comparison](/images/chart1.png)